cwellsx/view/CONTRIBUTING.md

 This project uses the following file naming conventions:

 - `lower_case` for directory names, to match `node_modules`
+- `hyphenated-names` for package names
 - `PascalCase` for React scripts, because that seems to be standard for React
 - `camelCase` for other files, especially TypeScript source files
 - `UPPERCASE` for Markdown files (e.g. `README.md`)
-- 3rd-party image files in the `/src/icons` folder preserve their original filenames
+- 3rd-party image files in the `/ui-assets/icons` folder preserve their original filenames

-### Functions instead of classes
+### Functions and interfaces instead of classes

 Many of the interfaces (e.g. defined in `/src/data`) define data sent over the network in JSON format.
 They therefore only define data, and no functions (no methods).
 So the coding style tends towards interfaces which define simple data types, plus functions -- that is, instead of TypeScript classes.

-The React scripts too are coded using React's new-style "Functional components" -- with "Hooks" -- instead of "Class components".
+The React scripts too are coded using React's new-style "Functional components" -- with "Hooks" -- instead of using "Class components".

 ---